MetPX/sarracenia/doc/Admin.rst

 Introduction
 ------------

 Sarracenia pumps form a network.
-Each network uses a rabbitmq broker as a transfer manager, which sends advertisements in one direction, and log messages in the opposite direction.
+Each network uses a rabbitmq broker as a transfer manager which sends advertisements in one direction and log messages in the opposite direction.
-Administrators manually configure the paths that data flow at each switch, as each broker acts independently, managing transfers from transfer engines it can reach, with no knowledge of the overall network.
-The locations of switches and the directions of traffic flow are chosen to work with permitted flows.
+Administrators manually configure the paths that data flow at each pump, as each broker acts independently, managing transfers from transfer engines it can reach, with no knowledge of the overall network.
+The locations of pump and the directions of traffic flow are chosen to work with permitted flows.
 Ideally, no firewall exceptions are needed.

 Sarracenia does no data transport.
 It is a management layer to co-ordinate the use of